Secras/PacmanContestOM/TEAM.md

 How to find food?
 - (DONE) Try to find food clusters, first near the edge.
-- Don't get too greedy, how far is it to the next food cluster and how far is it back?
+- (DONE) Don't get too greedy, how far is it to the next food cluster and how far is it back?
-- When he eats a power capsule he gets greedy and is allowed further back, until he eats a ghost, then the timer gets reduced on the amount of team he has left to get back to base.
+- (DONE) When he eats a power capsule he gets greedy and is allowed further back, until he eats a ghost, then the timer gets reduced on the amount of team he has left to get back to base.

 When to go back?
 - (DONE) If we have the min amount of food then go back over the edge.